-In the United Sates, ingredients in animal foods are regulated by the Food and Drug Administration (FDA) and administered by the Center for Veterinary Medicine (CVM).
+In the United Sates, nutraceutical supplements are regulated by the Food and Drug Administration (FDA), both for people and animals.
+The FDA conducts enforcement inspections of facilities so as to help ensure food and supplement safety.
+Nutraceutical and nutritional ingredients in animal foods are also regulated by the FDA and administered by the Center for Veterinary Medicine (CVM).
 The regulations are enforced on a state-wide basis, and the governing body is the American Association of Feed Control Officials (AAFCO).
 The CVM has a very strong working relationship with the AAFCO.

 Ingredients that have an approved AAFCO definition, or that are GRAS (generally recognized as safe) by the CVM, or that meet the requirements laid out in a Feed Additive Petition can be used in animal foods and supplements.
 The FDA requirements are that the ingredients and products are 1) safe and 2) there is reasonably good scientific information supported their intended use.

 New ingredients for feeds and food can be notified in the following ways:

 For nutraceutical supplements for companion (non-food) animals there is also a 4th option.
 The National Animal Supplements Council (NASC) is recognized by the FDA.
 The mandate of the NASC is to ensure safety of ingredients, nutraceutical supplements, natural supplements, health supplements produced by nutraceutical supplement manufacturers.
 Like the FDA and AAFCO, there is a rigorous system of review for ingredients and suppliers, as well as quality control in supplement manufacturing and distribution.